-&lt;sup>2 Section 1602(8) provides that "[t]he term "serious injury or illness, in the case of a member of the Armed Forces, means an injury or illness incurred by the member in the line of duty in the Armed Forces that may render the member medically unfit to perform the duties of the member's office, grade, rank, or rating."
+2 Section 1602(8) provides that "[t]he term "serious injury or illness, in the case of a member of the Armed Forces, means an injury or illness incurred by the member in the line of duty in the Armed Forces that may render the member medically unfit to perform the duties of the member's office, grade, rank, or rating."

-- (c) Pursuant to 38 U.S.C. § 5101, an application for benefits must be filed; however, in this instance, a servicemember's application for chapter 31 benefits will be need to be annotated to reflect that his or her entitlement to benefits and services under chapter 31 is based initially on section 1631(b)(1) rather than 38 U.S.C. § 3102, so as to avoid confusion that could lead to a denial of entitlement because the existence of a qualifying service-connected disability has not otherwise been established in the normal fashion.
+- (c) Pursuant to 38 U.S.C. § 5101, an application for benefits must be filed; however, in this instance, a servicemember's application for chapter 31 benefits will need to be annotated to reflect that his or her entitlement to benefits and services under chapter 31 is based initially on section 1631(b)(1) rather than 38 U.S.C. § 3102, so as to avoid confusion that could lead to a denial of entitlement because the existence of a qualifying service-connected disability has not otherwise been established in the normal fashion.
 We would note that, once a concerned servicemember is separated from service, VR&E will need to convert the individual's chapter 31 status to entitlement based on applicable provisions of 38 U.S.C. § 3102, although such individual's continued participation in any rehabilitation program would not otherwise be affected.
-In other words, such individual's entitlement to services and assistance under chapter 31 would not be readjudicated. - (d) Because an affected servicemember's entitlement to benefits and services under chapter 31 is based in this instance on section 1631(b)(1) rather than 38 U.S.C. § 3102, current limitations applicable to active-duty servicemembers who are entitled to services and assistance pursuant to section 3102 would not be applicable to the subject servicemembers.
-For example, although 38 U.S.C. § 3113 provides that no subsistence allowance is payable to persons made eligible for services and assistance by sections 3102(1)(A)(ii) and (B) (those who are hospitalized pending discharge from active military, naval, or air service), it is our view that this prohibition is not applicable in the case of individuals whose entitlement is based on section 1631(b)(1).
-Further, in view of the broad language in section 1631(b)(1), taking into consideration the physical condition of the servicemember concerned, a program consisting solely of independent living services under chapter 31 may be authorized.
-We recognize, however, that the type of services VR&E may be able to provide to such individuals while hospitalized may be limited in nature. - (e) Nothing in section 1631(b)(1) would preclude VA from requiring individuals qualifying under that authority to complete an initial evaluation that would: - (1) Verify the information/documentation that qualifies the individual; - (2) Determine whether an employment handicap or serious employment handicap exists; - (3) Determine the feasibility of achieving a vocational goal; and - (4) Complete any assessment and/or testing needed to begin rehabilitation planning.
+In other words, such individual's entitlement to services and assistance under chapter 31 would not be readjudicated. - (d) Although an affected servicemember's entitlement to benefits and services under chapter 31 is based in this instance on section 1631(b)(1) rather than 38 U.S.C. § 3102, we see nothing in the legislative history relating to its enactment to suggest that current limitations applicable to active-duty servicemembers who are entitled to services and assistance under chapter 31 pursuant to 38 U.S.C. § 3102 would not also be applicable to the subject servicemembers who are entitled to such benefits pursuant to section 1631(b)(1).
+This would include the specific prohibition under current law that active-duty servicemembers may not receive a subsistence allowance.
+See 38 U.S.C. § 3113(a).
+Because the military services provide for members' subsistence, it would be duplicative and inequitable to also pay them the veterans' subsistence allowance.
+The language of section 1631(b)(1) makes clear that congressional intent is to equalize servicemembers' and veterans' chapter 31 eligibility, not to provide servicemembers a windfall.
+However, in view of the broad language in section 1631(b)(1), taking into consideration the physical condition of the servicemember concerned, a program consisting solely of independent living services under chapter 31 may be authorized.
+We recognize that the type of services VR&E may be able to provide to such individuals while hospitalized may be limited in nature. - (e) Nothing in section 1631(b)(1) would preclude VA from requiring individuals qualifying under that authority to complete an initial evaluation that would: - (1) Verify the information/documentation that qualifies the individual; - (2) Determine whether an employment handicap or serious employment handicap exists: - (3) Determine the feasibility of achieving a vocational goal; and - (4) Complete any assessment and/or testing needed to begin rehabilitation planning.